-A great hike in the lower San Gabriels to incredible vistas, forested mountain canyons, and the ruins of a turn-of-the-century mountaintop resort.
-Bonus enjoyment for history buffs, in the form of plaques and markers placed along the ruins and the route of an old railroad through the mountains.
+The trek to Echo Mountain is a great hike in the lower San Gabriels to incredible vistas, forested mountain canyons, and the ruins of a turn-of-the-century mountaintop resort.
+This route also has bonus enjoyment for history buffs, in the form of plaques and markers placed along the ruins and the route of an old railroad through the mountains.

 Note: If you just want to hike to the Echo Mountain ruins, the hike will be about 6 miles roundtrip.

 One of the first things you’ll see on the trail is a marker placed by the Altadena Historical Society, marking the entrance to the former Cobb Estate, and the Echo Mountain trailhead.
 You will see many more plaques along the way.
-The Historical Society has really done a fantastic job of researching, maintaining, and marking all of the points of interest along this route — and there are plenty of them.
+The Historical Society and other groups like the Mount Lowe Preservation Society have really done a fantastic job of researching, maintaining, and marking all of the points of interest along this route — and there are plenty of them.

 The Cobb Estate belonged to a wealthy lumber magnate, and had several gold mines and water wells on its property before the buildings were completely razed in 1959.
 One year later, the Marx Brothers bought the land and wanted to turn the area into a cemetery.
 Luckily, students from the aptly named John Muir High School bought the land and donated it to the Forest Service.
 Now the land houses several miles of equestrian trails, a small botanical garden, and the entrance to the Echo Mountain Trail.